CNAG-Biomedical-Informatics/convert-pheno/README.md

 ## COMMON ERRORS AND SOLUTIONS

     * Error message: CSV_XS ERROR: 2023 - EIQ - QUO character not allowed @ rec 1 pos 21 field 1
-      Solution: Make sure you use the right character separator for your data.
+      Solution: Make sure you use the right character separator for your data with --sep <char>.
-                The script tries to guess it from the file extension (e.g. comma for csv), but sometimes extension and actual separator do not match.
+                The script tries to guess it from the file extension, but sometimes extension and actual separator do not match.
                 When using REDCap as input, make sure that <--iredcap> and <--rcd> files use the same separator field.
+                The defauly value for the separator is ';'.
       Example for tab separator in CLI.
        --sep  $'\t'

-    * Error message: Foo
+    * Error message: File has null contents
-      Solution: Bar
+      Solution: Make sure you use the right character separator for your data with --sep <char>

 # CITATION